dhis2/design-system/principles/color.md

 ## Accessibility

 Do not rely on color alone to communicate.
 Not everyone sees color the same.
-Relying on color to communicate will restrict access for partially sighted, color blind and users with low quality display hardware.
+Relying on color to communicate will restrict access for partially sighted, color blind and users with low-quality display hardware.

 **Always use color with another method, such as text formatting or icon usage, to communicate.**